elibirk/CIS250-Final-Bloom-Filter/README.md

 # CIS250-Final-Bloom-Filter
 Implementation and test of a bloom filter data structure in Java.

 BloomFilter.java is the implementation itself and BloomTest.java is the main class to show the bloom filter's functionality.
 User enters as many terms into the bloom filter as desired, then queries the filter to test it.
 Negative results are absolute, positive results only indicate the possibility of the entry.
+Information about the test is then shown, including false positives, false negatives, and the time taken for each query.